Dialect continuum: South Slavic languages

 All South Slavic languages form a dialect continuum.
 It comprises, from West to East, Slovenia, Croatia, Bosnia and Herzegovina, Montenegro, Serbia, North Macedonia, and Bulgaria.
 Standard Slovene, Macedonian, and Bulgarian are each based on a distinct dialect, but the Bosnian, Croatian, Montenegrin, and Serbian standard varieties of the pluricentric Serbo-Croatian language are all based on the same dialect, Shtokavian.

 Therefore, Croats, Serbs, Bosniaks and Montenegrins communicate fluently with each other in their respective standardized varieties.
 In Croatia, native speakers of Shtokavian may struggle to understand distinct Kajkavian or Chakavian dialects, as might the speakers of the two with each other.
-Likewise in Serbia, the Torlakian dialect differs significantly from Standard Serbian.
-Serbian is a Western South Slavic standard, but Torlakian is largely transitional with the Eastern South Slavic languages (Bulgarian and Macedonian).
-Collectively, the Torlakian dialects with Macedonian and Bulgarian share many grammatical features that set them apart from all other Slavic languages, such as the complete loss of its grammatical case systems and adoption of features more commonly found among analytic languages.

-The barrier between East South Slavic and West South Slavic is historical and natural, caused primarily by a one-time geographical distance between speakers.
-The two varieties started diverging early on (c.
-11th century CE) and evolved separately ever since without major mutual influence, as evidenced by distinguishable Old Slavonic, while the western dialect of common Old Slavic was still spoken across the modern Serbo-Croatian area in the 12th and early 13th centuries.
-An intermediate dialect linking western and eastern variations inevitably came into existence over time – Torlakian – spoken across a wide radius on which the tripoint of Bulgaria, North Macedonia and Serbia is relatively pivotal.

-Uralic languages

-The other major language family in Europe besides Indo-European are the Uralic languages.
-The Sami languages, sometimes mistaken for a single language, are a dialect continuum, albeit with some disconnections like between North, Skolt and Inari Sami.
-The Baltic-Finnic languages spoken around the Gulf of Finland form a dialect continuum.
-Thus, although Finnish and Estonian are considered as separate languages, there is no definite linguistic border or isogloss that separates them.
-This is now more difficult to recognize because many of the intervening languages have declined or become extinct.
+In Bulgaria, the existence of Macedonian as a separate language is questioned, primarily for political reasons.

-Goidelic continuum
+Goidelic languages

 The Goidelic languages consist of Irish, Scottish Gaelic and Manx.
 Prior to the 19th and 20th centuries, the continuum existed throughout Ireland, the Isle of Man and Scotland.
-Many intermediate dialects have become extinct or have died out leaving major gaps between languages such as in the islands of Rathlin, Arran or Kintyre and also in the Irish counties of Antrim, Londonderry and Down.
+Many intermediate dialects have become extinct or have died out leaving major gaps between languages such as in the islands of Rathlin, Arran or Kintyre.

-The current Goidelic speaking areas of Ireland are also separated by extinct dialects but remain mutually intelligible.